-Table 6 presents the estimated treated areas and pollutant load reductions for various existing structural BMPs that the City have already installed at various locations.
-The larger structural BMPs include: 3 sand filters, 2 gravel wetlands, 1 biofiltration system, and 1 biofiltration system with an internal storage reservoir (ISR).
-Combined these BMPs are estimated to remove a total of approximately 850 lbs. of TN per year.
-Three of these BMPs are located within the Back Channel watershed, including the two recently installed BMPs at the DPW facility.
+Table 6 presents the estimated treated areas and pollutant load reductions for various existing structural BMPs that the City has installed at various locations.
+The larger structural BMPs include three sand filters, two gravel wetlands, one biofiltration system, and one biofiltration system with an internal storage reservoir (ISR).
+Combined these BMPs are estimated to remove a total of approximately 850 lbs of TN per year.